-This is the maintenance schedule with associated service intervals for the Triumph Speed Triple R and Speed Triple S motorcycles.
+This is the maintenance schedule with associated service intervals for the Triumph Speed Triple R and Speed Triple S motorcycles for 2016-17.

-The Speed Triple R took the 2016-2017 Speed Triple S and added a couple of improvements:
+The Speed Triple R takes the base Speed Triple S and adds a couple of improvements:

 - The R had premium Öhlins front and rear fully-adjustable suspension, where as the S had Showa components (though still fully adjustable)